Have you ever wondered why thyme is one of the most popular herbs to grow in the garden? Well, I’ve got you covered.

 What Is Thyme?

 Thyme is a low-growing, perennial herb with a beautiful aroma and taste that you can use in a wide range of recipes.
-It is also a powerful healing herb with a host of health benefits.
+It is also a powerful healing herb with numerous health benefits.

-The culinary herb thyme, also called garden thyme, is native to Europe and the Mediterranean region, but today it is grown worldwide.
+The culinary herb thyme, also known as garden thyme, is native to Europe and the Mediterranean region, but it is now grown worldwide.
 It has been cultivated for thousands of years, and its history dates back to the ancient Greeks, who used it as a perfume in the home and bath.

 Varieties of Thyme